rdinter/rdinter.github.io/teaching/courses.md

 * Description - Tools for describing and analyzing data as used in economics.
 Probability, random variables, sampling, point and interval estimation.
 Hypothesis testing and regression analysis with emphasis on economic applications.
 * Students must take an introductory statistics course before enrolling.
-* Required for completeion of a degree in [Economics at NC State](https://oucc.dasa.ncsu.edu/mgmt-20econbs-nosubplan-2097/).
+* Required for completion of a degree in [Economics at NC State](https://oucc.dasa.ncsu.edu/mgmt-20econbs-nosubplan-2097/).
 * Taught in Spring and Summer I 2014 (2 total independent sections).
 * [Sample Syllabus](/teaching/docs/EC351_SI14_Syllabus.pdf)